thunderhead-labs/sthype-docs/README.md

-# stHYPE Integration Guide
+# stHYPE Integration

-This guide provides information on how to integrate with the `stHYPE` protocol using our smart contracts, indexed api and other relevant resources.
+This repo provides information on how to integrate with the `stHYPE` protocol using our smart contracts, index api and other relevant resources.

 ## Smart Contracts